Wisconsin

 Wis.
 Stat. § 968.31 prohibits the interception of wire, electronic, or oral communications.
 The statute makes it a crime to "intentionally intercept, attempt to intercept, or procure any other person to intercept or attempt to intercept, any wire, electronic, or oral communication."
 It also prohibits the intentional disclosure or use of communications that the person knows or reasonably should know were obtained through unlawful interception.

-The critical exception appears in Wis.
-Stat. § 968.31(2)(b): interception is lawful when "the person is a party to the communication or one of the parties to the communication has given prior consent to the interception, and the communication is not intercepted for the purpose of committing a criminal act."
+The critical exception for private individuals appears in Wis.
+Stat. § 968.31(2)(c) (a separate provision, § 968.31(2)(b), governs interception by persons acting under color of law, such as police): interception is lawful when "the person is a party to the communication or ... one of the parties to the communication has given prior consent to the interception," unless the communication is intercepted "for the purpose of committing any criminal or tortious act in violation of the constitution or laws of the United States or of any state or for the purpose of committing any other injurious act."

 Protected Communications